 The reason behind this is because some businesses need more employees by nature, to drive their revenue and profits than others.

 It can be a very useful tool in this digitally driven world.
 This metric will help you get the best return on talents, especially in talent-intensive industries compared to labor-intensive industries.

-In simple terms, rather than focusing only on return on capital an organization should also focus on the profit from their workforce.
+In simple terms, rather than focusing only on return on capital an organization should also focus on the profit from its workforce.

 This profit is gained by the talent of the employees that work in the company and turn the capital into such profits.
-You can also compare PPE for your competitor’s and your own historical data for better insights.
+You can also compare PPE for your competitors and your historical data for better insights.

 Company age affects the PPE of a company.
 New startups will have small revenues, operating expenses.
 They will also have a high recruiting ratio.
 This will eventually decrease the PPE.